Ask to take part

 London

-The study is sponsored by Relation Therapeutics and funded by Harley Street Specialist Hospital; Fitzrovia Hospital; Royal Free Hospital NHS Foundation Trust; Bedfordshire Hospitals NHS Foundation Trust; Chelsea and Westminster NHS Foundation Trust; Barts & The London NHS Trust; Royal National Orthopaedic Hospital NHS Trust.
+The study is sponsored by Relation Therapeutics and is in collaboration with Harley Street Specialist Hospital; Fitzrovia Hospital; Royal Free Hospital NHS Foundation Trust; Bedfordshire Hospitals NHS Foundation Trust; Chelsea and Westminster NHS Foundation Trust; Barts & The London NHS Trust; Royal National Orthopaedic Hospital NHS Trust.

 We'd like your feedback